 7.5.1 Samples shall be transported to the laboratory as soon as possible after collection.
 Date and time of sampling shall be noted on submittal forms and appropriately documented by the laboratory.
 The names of the collectors with their signatures and the site shall be included on the chain-of-custody forms.
 No preservatives are required during sampling.

-- 7.5.2 The laboratory shall establish and adhere to written procedures to minimize the possibility of cross contamination between samples. - 7.5.3 Refer to the specific method of analysis for additional requirements.
+- 7.5.2 The laboratory shall establish and adhere to written procedures to minimize the possibility of cross contamination between samples. - 7.5.3 The laboratory shall refer and conform to the specific method of analysis for additional requirements.